mattstark256/mattstark256.github.io/_posts/2019-02-27-volumetric-clouds.markdown

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/8TF5hiHlf7w?rel=0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 The shape of the clouds is defined by a tiling perlin noise texture.
 This texture is used as a heightmap for the bottom and top surfaces of the clouds.
+The heightmap is inverted for the bottom surface.
 Only the volume above the bottom and below the top is rendered, as shown in the cross section below.
 A small amount of moving noise is also added to both surfaces to simulate turbulence.

 ![Clouds Diagram]({{ "/assets/volumetric clouds/CloudDiagram.png" | absolute_url }})